 Air ducts and vents aren’t difficult to clean.
 You just pop the vent covers off, vacuum out the debris, and wipe the whole thing down with a damp cloth.
-Doing this will usually suffice for a surface clean, but every few years, we recommend having a professional come in and clean out the whole duct and HVAC system.
+Doing this will usually suffice for a surface clean, but every few years, we recommend come in and clean out the whole duct and HVAC system.

 3. Change your filters regularly

 Furnace filters should be changed at least twice throughout the winter, depending on your furnace.
 If you have pets or if anyone in your home has allergies, change the filters more often.
 The filter keeps your furnace healthy by preventing debris from building up in the machinery, but it also improves the indoor air quality in your home.
 It’s not difficult to change the filter, and you can get a year’s supply from your HVAC maintenance person, so you know you have the right filter for your furnace.